 Having an Android smartphone isn’t always simple, there’s a lot you can do to improve the overall performance of the system which consequently affects all of your smartphone’s various components in a positive way.
-Fortunately, you can still profit from the amazing operating system we have all come to love because of the freedom it gives us thanks to Android apps that help improve system performance.
+Fortunately, you can still benefit from the amazing operating system we have all come to love thanks to Android apps that help improve system performance.
 Here are three apps that will help.
 And remember, a task killer usually isn't the answer to your problems.

 Give these a try, you won't regret it.
 What other apps do you use to help your system perform better?